 Does it have to be fast?
 No. Collegiate Shag suits a variety of tempos.

 Is it all about bouncing up and down?
 No, social shag dancing can be done in a relaxed and comfortable way so you can dance all night!

-Swing Patrol holds a regular weekly Collegiate Shag classes at Richmond on Mondays and a fortnightly Friday Shag class and social at Club Maxie’s.
+Swing Patrol holds a regular weekly Collegiate Shag classes at Coburg Collegiate Shag on Thursday nights and a fortnightly Friday Shag class and social at Club Maxie’s.

 Many other Swing Patrol class venues will occasionally teach a short season of Shag – check with teachers what’s in store.